Alternatives to Surrender

 How the pet surrender process works at the time of the appointment

-- A member of our admissions team will have you fill out and sign the owner relinquishment form and collect all veterinary records if not already provided.
+- A member of our admissions team will have you fill out and sign the owner relinquishment form and collect any veterinary records if not already provided.

-- Remainder of the assessment fee is also due at the time of the assessment appointment.
+- Remainder of the surrender fee is also due at the time of the assessment appointment.

 - If the pet is not current on vaccinations, a member of our admissions team will give the age/species appropriate vaccinations, de-worming, flea prevention and heart worm prevention.